colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] Have an animation/display for the winner
   - [ ] USER TESTING!
   - 3. [ ] Display final completed bracket, let users print/save
+    - create pop-up screen (make this its own component) that asks for user input:
+      - file name
+      - show title or not
+      - show game data or not
+  - 4. [ ] Clear state when navigating between pages
+    - 'are you sure?' check so that user knows this will interrupt their current bracket
   - [x] Host BracketMaker on the web
   - [ ] IdeasPage page
   - [ ] Category: drop down menu of sports teams, movies, shows, songs, foods, etc, have this be the default name instead of "team X" every time